mklarqvist/libflagstats/README.md

 propagate-carry approach that feeds into bit-transposed Harley-Seal-based carry-save adder networks.

+The positional population count is described in the paper:
+* [Efficient Computation of Positional Population Counts Using SIMD Instructions](https://arxiv.org/abs/1911.02696) by Marcus D. R. Klarqvist and Wojciech Muła and Daniel Lemire

 ## Speedup

 This benchmark shows the speedup of the pospopcnt algorithms compared to